Plenilune

 Plenilune (Plenilunio) or Full Moon is a 2000 Spanish film directed by Imanol Uribe and written by Elvira Lindo, consisting of an adaptation of the novel Plenilunio by Antonio Muñoz Molina.
 It stars Miguel Ángel Solá, Adriana Ozores and Juan Diego Botto alongside Fernando Fernán Gómez, Charo López, Chete Lera and María Galiana.

 Plot

 Arriving to a sleepy provincial city of northern Spain from the Basque Country, a police inspector with a psychologically damaged wife tracks down (with help from the local coroner) a psychotic misogynist killer of female children, who happens to hate his job as a fishmonger and his family altogether as well.
 The inspector kindles with Susana Grey, the teacher of a murdered girl, establishing a romantic affair.

 Cast

 Production

 The screenplay was penned by Elvira Lindo, adapting the novel by Antonio Muñoz Molina.
 The film is a Sogecine production.
 It was shot in Palencia, Castile and León.
 Produced by Andrés Santana, other crew members included Gonzalo F. Berridi (cinematography) and Teresa Font (editing) and Antonio Meliveo (music).

+Imanol Uribe said the filming has been very hard for 9-year-old Noelia Ortega, especially in the scenes she shot naked in the river during one of the hardest winters that is remembered in Palencia.